a2o/snoopy/README.md

 ### 4.1 Keep all communication public

-Due to the fact that you need support, there is a good chance someone else will stumble upon the same issue soon.
+Due to the fact that you need support, there is a good chance someone else will stumble upon the same issue soon too.
 For this reason it is crucial that all communication is kept public.
 Search engines can then pick this content up, index it, and hopefully present it to the next soul with the same problem.